Administrator's guide

 1. Open the control panel.

-6. Click “Submit” to create the user with the specified options.
+5. Click Add user to create the user with the specified options.

 Please use only forward slashes (/) when setting up paths, even if you are running a Microsoft Windows server.